klopyrev/wordle_solver/README.md

 Note the computation of the starting word takes more than 2 hours.
 The computation given any guesses only takes a few seconds.

-# Results for First Word

-The file `result1.txt` contains all guesses for the first word that guarantee a win.
-They are sorted by the expected number of guesses you would have to make if you guess that word first.
-The expected value includes that first guess as well.

 # Algorithm Description